 7 Among electric-driven, water-cooled chillers as measured by Integrated Part Load Value conditions based on ASHRAE 90.1 2010 minimum requirement.
-8 Id.
-Note 6

-4 1 111 other building systems.
-Another Otis innovation, our CompassPlus destination dispatching technology, saves 6 energy by moving some elevators to standby mode when traffic is light.
-Otis' Gen2 elevator with ReGen drive is smaller and capable of reducing overall elevator energy consumption by 75 percent under normal operation, compared to conventional geared machines with non-regenerative drives.
-The CompassPlus destination management system directs passengers to the elevator that will get them to their destination significantly faster than conventional dispatching systems.
+- Otis' Gen2 elevator with ReGen drive is smaller and capable of reducing overall elevator energy consumption by 75 percent under normal operation, compared to conventional geared machines with non-regenerative drives. - The CompassPlus destination management system directs passengers to the elevator that will get them to their destination significantly faster than conventional dispatching systems.
 The system conserves energy by moving some elevators to standby mode when traffic is light.

-Mide ea and Toshiba Lifestyle Midea's washing machines are energy and water efficient, averaging a cost of P2.00 per wash load, P10.00 to dry clothes and with 70% water savings.
-1 Midea air-conditioners utilizeenvironmentfriendlyrefrigerantsandhavehighenergy efficiency ratio ratings. Į Appliances marketed generally have low power input requirements.
+Midea and Toshiba Lifestyle

+- Midea's washing machines are energy and water efficient, averaging a cost of P2.00 per wash load, P10.00 to dry clothes and with 70% water savings. - Midea air-conditioners utilize environment friendly refrigerants and have high energy efficiency ratio ratings. - Appliances marketed generally have low power input requirements.